Many Canadians have multiple accounts: chequing and savings accounts, non-registered investment accounts, and registered investment accounts.

 Probate3,4 will likely be required by the ID to proceed with transferring the Deceased’s interest in the account out of the Estate, at a future date.

-If the Deceased’s Will names the Deceased’s Spouse or Common-law Partner as the beneficiary of their interest in the account, the investments will transfer to surviving Spouse or Common-law Partner on a tax deferred basis.
+If the Deceased’s Will names the Deceased’s spouse or CLP as the beneficiary of their interest in the account, the investments will transfer to the surviving spouse or CLP on a tax-deferred basis.

-If Deceased’s Will indicates that the beneficiary is other than the Deceased’s spouse or common-law partner, the Deceased will be deemed to have disposed of their interest in the underlying investments in the account at FMV.
-Any resulting capital gains or losses is taxable and will be reported in the Deceased’s terminal T1 tax return(s).
+If the Deceased’s Will indicates that the beneficiary is other than the Deceased’s spouse or CLP, the Deceased will be deemed to have disposed of their interest in the underlying investments in the account at FMV, immediately before their death.
+Any resulting capital gains or losses are taxable and will be reported in the Deceased’s terminal T1 tax return(s).

 Non-registered open investment account